jamf/JamfMigrator/README.md

 * Raw Source XML gives you the XML from the source server before any modifications, like removing the id tag(s) and value(s).
 * Trimmed Source XML give you the XML that is sent to the destination server.
 * Save only saves the XML files and does not send them to the destination server.
+* Save the object XML either with or without its scope.
+Unchecked removes the scope.
 * Note Save only and Raw Source XML options should not be selected when File Import is being used.

 Options for migrating object(s) (groups, policies, and configuration profiles) to a particular site can be set.